 The first thing you should probably do if you feel unwanted in a relationship is to check to see if the relationship is toxic or abusive.
-If the relationship turns out to be toxic then you might want to ask yourself what you would like to do about the situation.
-You could try talking to other people in the relationship to try and fix it but it could also be to end the relationship to priorities your mental wellbeing.
+If the relationship turns out to be toxic, then you might want to ask yourself what you would like to do about the situation.
+You could try talking to other people in the relationship to try and fix it, but it could also be to end the relationship to priorities your mental wellbeing.
 If the relationship is abusive then there are support services out there that can help you (see support section).

-If you’re feeling neglected, ignored, or not being heard then maybe it’s time to open a dialogue with the person you’re having these concerns with.
+If you’re feeling neglected, ignored, or not being heard, then maybe it’s time to open a dialogue with the person you’re having these concerns with.
 You might find that the other person has an issue they need help with (maybe they’re depressed, for example) which is why you’ve not been getting attention from them.
 Alternatively, it could just be something that can be fixed by sharing your concerns.
 You won’t know unless you talk to them.

 My partner and I have had to have several long in-depth conversations about our relationship due to the difficulties I have with attachments, which is the root cause of my BPD.
-My partner is the committed and affectionate type whereas I go through periods where their mere touch and can disgust me.
-These periods have happened to me in every relationship I’ve ever had, but I’d normally end the relationship when they start at around the two and a half month mark.
+My partner is the committed and affectionate type, whereas I go through periods where their mere touch and can disgust me.
+These periods have happened to me in every relationship I’ve ever had, but I’d normally end the relationship when they start at around the two-and-a-half month mark.

-It’s important to be able to express your needs, because often the people that are causing that feeling of feeling unwanted, might be a result of simply not knowing what your needs are.
+It’s important to be able to express your needs, because often the people that are causing that feeling of feeling unwanted might be a result of simply not knowing what your needs are.
 Thus, telling them your needs may elicit them to change so you can feel wanted again.